Jake Cooper (footballer, born 1995): Early life and career

 Cooper was born in Bracknell, Berkshire, and attended The Forest School, Winnersh.
 He joined the Reading F.C.
 Academy as a 14-year-old in 2009, going on to sign his first professional contract with the club in June 2013, on a contract going through to the end of the 2015–16 season.

 Cooper made his debut, for Reading in their 1–0 Championship victory over Ipswich Town on 16 August 2014, coming on as an 87th-minute substitute for Nick Blackman.
 He scored his first goals for Reading on 29 November, in a 2–1 win away to Norwich City.

 On 8 October 2015, Cooper extended his contract with the club until June 2018.

 Millwall

 On 19 January 2017, Cooper joined League One club Millwall on loan until the end of the 2016–17 season.

 Cooper signed a three-year contract for Millwall on 28 July 2017.

+He was named Millwall Player of the Year for the 2025–26 season.

+Cooper is third on the list of all time appearance makers for Millwall.